The Complete Guide to Online Ordering for Restaurants

-Digital dining experiences have grown in popularity in the past five years, and many restaurants have already adapted their operations, menus, teams, and marketing to online channels.
-But many sit-down restaurants, from family-friendly to fine dining, are now leaning on online ordering for restaurants to help them set up an off-premise business, as well.
+Throughout the past 5 years, many restaurants have taken advantage of this growth – adapting their operations, menus, teams, and marketing to online channels.
+But many sit-down restaurants, from family-style to fine dining, are now leaning in and setting up online food ordering, as well.

 Whether your restaurant only experimented with off-premise ordering before it became a lifeline, or you’re a longtime online ordering champion looking for a growth strategy that increases your online ordering sales, you’ve come to the right place.
-In this guide to online food ordering, we’re breaking down everything you need to know about off-premise dining in the restaurant industry, today and tomorrow.
+In this guide to online food ordering, we’re breaking down everything you need to know to get started with online ordering, takeout, and delivery in the restaurant industry, today and tomorrow.

-At restaurants, a dining experience can be enjoyed one of two ways: On-premise or off-premise.
-An on-premise dining experience occurs within the four walls of your restaurant, while an off-premise dining experience happens wherever the guest is.
-Until the past year, off-premise dining often was largely regarded as an add-on, a strategy to supplement on-premise sales, to expand a restaurant's reach, and build rapport with a new digital customer base.
+First, some history.
+At restaurants, your customer experience can be enjoyed one of two ways: On-premise or off-premise.
+An on-premise dining experience occurs within the four walls of your restaurant, while an off-premise dining experience happens wherever the guest is, typically occurring through online ordering, takeout, and delivery.
+Until the pandemic, off-premise dining often was largely regarded as an add-on, a strategy to supplement on-premise sales, expand a restaurant's reach, and build rapport with a new digital customer base.

-Now, restaurants have learned that off-premise dining can be a huge revenue driver, and it has shifted a bonus dining experience to an essential part of any successful restaurant.
+Now, restaurants have learned that off-premise dining can be a huge revenue driver.
+In fact, off-premise dining for fast-casual restaurants increased from just over half of visits pre-pandemic to more than 80% just after.
+It has shifted a bonus dining experience to an essential part of any successful sales strategy – and restaurants are responding quickly.

 For restaurants just beginning their journey into the wild world of off-premise dining and online ordering, the terminology can be confusing.
 So, for your convenience, we’ve defined some of the common words and phrases you’re bound to hear in conversations around off-premise dining.

-Restaurant online ordering is a way for customers to purchase meals online from a restaurant’s website.
-These items can then be picked up as takeout or can be delivered to the customer wherever they are if the restaurant offers delivery or works with a third party delivery service.
+Restaurant online food ordering is a way for customers to purchase meals online from a restaurant’s website.
+These items can then be picked up as takeout or can be delivered to the customer wherever they are if the restaurant offers delivery or works with a third-party delivery service.

 What is mobile ordering?

-Mobile ordering is often done through a mobile app and allows guests to order ahead, skip the line, and pick up food in-store.
+Mobile ordering is often done through a mobile app and allows guests to order ahead, skip the line, and pick up food in-store or order delivery.
+Mobile ordering apps such as Toast TakeOut App can give your regulars an easy way to reorder the food they love.

 Takeout is food that is picked up and taken outside the restaurant to be enjoyed.